Exodus (DMX album)

 Exodus (also known as EXODUS 1:7) is the eighth and final studio album by American rapper DMX.
-It was released on May 28, 2021, through Def Jam Recordings.
-It is DMX's first studio album in nine years since Undisputed (2012), as well as his first posthumous and final studio album released after his death in April that year, and also his first with Def Jam since Grand Champ (2003).
-"Bath Salts" featuring Jay-Z and Nas was nominated for a Grammy Award for Best Rap Song.
+It was released on May 28, 2021, through Ruff Ryders Entertainment, Bloodline Records, and Def Jam Recordings.
+It is DMX's first studio album in nine years since Undisputed (2012), and is also his only posthumous project released.
+The album's track "Bath Salts" featuring Jay-Z and Nas was nominated for Best Rap Song at the 64th Annual Grammy Awards.

 Background

 On April 2, 2021, at approximately 11:00 pm, DMX was rushed to White Plains Hospital, where he was reported to be in critical condition following a heart attack at his home possibly resulting from a drug overdose.
 The next day, his attorney Murray Richman confirmed Simmons was on life support.
 That same night, Simmons suffered cerebral hypoxia (oxygen deprivation to his brain) as paramedics attempted to resuscitate him for 30 minutes.
-Simmons' former manager, Nakia Walker, said he was in a "vegetative state" with "lung and brain failure and no current brain activity".
+Simmons's former manager, Nakia Walker, said he was in a "vegetative state" with "lung and brain failure and no current brain activity".
 His manager, Steve Rifkind, stated Simmons was comatose and that he was set to undergo tests to determine his brain's functionality and his family would "determine what's best from there".

 Work had commenced on Exodus prior to the death of DMX.
 He recorded Exodus in American rapper Snoop Dogg's studio, in Los Angeles, California.
 Swizz Beatz is the executive producer of the album.
 During the recording of the album, DMX would only record in the daytime, according to Swizz Beatz.

-Musicians Bono, Griselda, and Lil Wayne, as well as DMX's daughter, Sonovah appear on the album.
+Musicians Bono, Griselda, and Lil Wayne, as well as DMX's daughter, Sonovah, appear on the album.
 Late rapper Pop Smoke was set to appear on the album, but his verse ended up being used in a different song.
 Following DMX's death, his Instagram account released a post with the caption "5/28 The Legacy continues....#ExodusAlbum".
 The album shares its title with DMX's son and its cover was shot by photographer Jonathan Mannion.
 Its track listing was revealed on May 14, 2021, by Swizz Beatz on Instagram.